rutgerkok/Hammer/README.md

 [![Build Status](https://img.shields.io/github/workflow/status/rutgerkok/Hammer/dev%20build)](https://github.com/rutgerkok/Hammer/actions?query=workflow%3A%22dev+build%22)

 World editor library for Minecraft, written in Java.
-It is intended to be used by programs that need to interact with Minecraft level files.
-It has support for both the Java version of Minecraft and the Pocket Edition.
+It is intended to be used by programs that need to interact with Minecraft Java level files, from version 1.2 to version 1.17.
+(Newer versions may still work, as long as the data format doesn't change too much.)

 ## Compiling
 This project uses [Maven](https://maven.apache.org/).
 Download link and Git clone URLs are in the sidebar.